Mary Reilly (film)

-Plot
+Plot summary

-Mary Reilly comes to work as a maid in the home of Dr. Henry Jekyll.
+Mary Reilly comes to work as a maid in the household of Dr. Henry Jekyll.
 She and Jekyll develop a rapport and he begins to call on her for assistance, to the consternation of his butler, Poole.
-Jekyll is fascinated by scars Mary bears on her hand and neck, which she reluctantly allows him to examine, explaining they are from a childhood incident where her abusive father locked her in a cupboard with a live rat.
+Jekyll is fascinated by scars Mary bears on her hand and neck, which she reluctantly allows him to examine, explaining they are from a childhood incident where her abusive father locked her in a cupboard with live rats.
 The staff begin to notice the doctor throwing himself into his work at odd hours, culminating in his announcement that he has hired an assistant, Edward Hyde, who is to be given full run of the household.

 One night, waking from a nightmare, Mary sees Hyde leaving the house, follows him, and witnesses him paying off—with a cheque signed by Jekyll—the family of a young girl he has savagely beaten.
 Hyde later approaches her in the Doctor's library, crudely propositioning her and making taunting references to her relationship with her father.
 Mary is equally fascinated and repulsed by him.

 On an errand to deliver a letter from Jekyll to Mrs. Faraday, a madam, Mary learns that a bloody mess at the whorehouse was caused by Mr. Hyde.
 Mrs. Faraday arrives at Jekyll's home, insists on seeing him and demands more money for her continued silence.
 While watering the garden, Mary notices the lights in the laboratory go out and, investigating, discovers a small pool of blood on the theater table.
-She leaves, not noticing Hyde disposing of Mrs. Farraday's severed head.
+She leaves, not noticing Hyde disposing of Mrs. Faraday's severed head.

 Mary returns home to plan her mother's funeral.
 As she returns to Jekyll's house, Hyde grabs her in the alley and forces her into an embrace; he is being pursued by the police.
 He tells her that he supposes she won't see him again before kissing her and disappearing.
 Eventually the police question Mary about the murder of Sir Danvers Carew, a friend of Jekyll's and a Member of Parliament, and she denies having seen Hyde that day.
 Jekyll later warns Mary that she should not have lied to the police.
 In any case, because the public killing of Carew cannot be "easily swept under the carpet", Hyde must leave London; that is why, Jekyll explains, he has bribed and made Hyde swear to disappear forever.